 If you're interested in applying to be part of the Ketchikan Historic Commission, please fill out an application and send to the Commission secretary at email@example.com.

-Meetings are held monthly, every 4th Thursday at 4 p.m.
-Meetings are held at the Tongass Historical Museum (October - April) or the Borough Planning Office (May-September).
+Meetings are held monthly, every 4th Thursday at 3 p.m.
+Meetings are held at the Tongass Historical Museum or via Zoom.
+Agenda packets are available one week prior to the meeting.

 Hx Comm mtg packet 1.7.19.pdf